High School Enrollment

 Under the Enrollment Options Program, students in Minnesota can enroll in a public school outside the district in which they live.
 This enrollment option encourages parents to become knowledgeable about the needs and interests of their children.

-If you are interested in open enrolling your student in our district, please contact the Technology and Information Services office at 763.682.8737.
+If you are interested in open enrolling your student in our district, please submit the BHM Open Enrollment form to Technology and Information Services.
+Contact Jamie Reineccius at 763.682.8737 or by email.